GreatFruitOmsk/pyqtdeploy-mirror/doc/static_builds.rst

     pyqtdeploy --package python --target TARGET configure

-This will configure Python for a small sub-set of standard extension modules.
+This will configure Python for a minimal sub-set of standard extension modules.
-Your application will probably require additional ones to be enabled.
-To do this you will need to make changes to the ``python.pro`` file and the ``config.c`` file (in the ``Modules`` directory).
-See the comments in those files for more information.

 To complete the build run::